DaveVoyles/Ska-Studios-Xplatform/README.md

 ###Features
  - Runs on Win8, Win Phone 8, iOS, Android, & Browsers
+ - jQuery mobile for speed and navigation between pages
- - jQuery mobile for responsive design
+ - Bootstrap for responsive web design
  - All done on 1 page of HTML
  - No need for multiple IDEs
  - Emulating and testing of dozens of deviecs from within the IDE